RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Conclusion and future work

+We use the model to provide a study on the benefits of resolution independence and LDDMM physical consistency.
 First, we discussed the importance of LDDMM physical consistency by comparing our model to the model with a non-Riemannian pointwise regularization on the deformation.
 We show that the Riemannian regularization is necessary for the model to perform a proper mean-variance analysis.
 In other words, our model allows calculating a Fréchet mean of the data, obtaining geodesics and approximating the distance between the template and another object, and estimating the data variance.
 Furthermore, we demonstrate that the Riemannian regularization can improve the reconstruction of an object and the stability of the reconstruction procedure.
 In other words, the Riemannian regularization induces a prior that enables us to find more stable factors of variation.
 Finally, we assess the importance of resolution-independence by comparing our model to another neural network model inspired by LDDMM PGA.
 We demonstrated improved template learning and improved reconstructions.

 In summary, we show how shape and image analysis, Riemannian geometry, and deep learning can be connected.
-This connection paves the way to more research into how these different disciplines can reinforce each other.
+This connection paves the way for more research into how these different disciplines can reinforce each other.